Section 506 IPC Punishment for Criminal Intimidation

 In this particular instance, the complainant stated in his case diary statement that the petitioner had ordered his security guards to beat the reporters at the relevant period.
 The petitioner’s precise words, as per the complaint, were “Maro Salon Ko.”
 However, the complainant never stated in his statement that the purported threat had alarmed him.

 In contrast, the case demonstrated unequivocally that, notwithstanding the alleged intimidation, the complainant and other media personnel didn’t retrace their steps.
-As a result, the Delhi H.C ruled that mere threat is not an offence.
+As a result, the Delhi H.C. ruled that a mere threat is not an offence.
 As a result, the petitioner’s alleged threat did not fall under the offence of Sec 506 IPC.
 As a result, no charges u/s 506 IPC could be instituted against the petitioner on the grounds of the aforementioned facts.

 Sec 506 of the IPC is divided into 2 parts, the first of which is a less serious type of criminal intimidation and the second of which is a more serious kind, and so the penalty is imposed appropriately.
 Criminal intimidation is precisely described in the IPC, and it seeks to encompass all forms of criminal intimidation.
-Being charged with a crime, no matter how minor or serious crime.
+Being charged with a crime, no matter how minor or serious a crime.
 An accused facing criminal charges u/s 506 faces severe sanctions and penalties, including a prison sentence, even having a previous record if convicted, as well as the loss of relationships and future employment prospects etc.

 Many people are using false accusations to take revenge by lodging a complaint under criminal intimidation.
 With successive amendments, it is envisaged that Sec 506 would become more comprehensive and in accordance with technical advancements, social media offences, and social developments.